 We all know that eating a balanced diet, not over-eating, and keeping a light stomach allow us to feel better.
 That is no secret.
 The secret lies in figuring out how to achieve this.

 A light stomach for yoga is extremely beneficial.
 It brings flexibility, strength, as well as enhanced concentration.
 According to the yogis, the ideal way to keep a light stomach is by following this ratio during meal times: The stomach should be 1/2 full with food, 1/4 water, and 1/4 empty.
-Again a grand rule, yet not so easy to follow!
+As we refine and regulate our dietary patterns, this will gradually become our norm.
+We will feel comfortable reaching this balance – as opposed to eating beyond the point of satiation.

-One recently published study put forth by Pennsylvania State University offers these excellent guidelines.
+One recently published study put forth by Pennsylvania State University offers these excellent guidelines for feeling healthy and light after your meals.
 Do check out the study / article as it is easy to read and offers many, practical day-to-day guidelines.

 Then there is also Dr Dean Ornesh’s approach: Eat More, Weigh Less.

-Whatever approach you choose, the one tenet that seems to hold true – and what I have found in my own life – is that food choice and selection is far more important than the amount you eat.
+Whatever approach you choose, the one tenet that seems to hold true is that food choice and selection is highly important and has a greater impact than the actual amount you eat.

 More and more are recommending a plant-based diet along with drinking plenty of water in between meals.
-While I could talk all day about the benefits (better digestion, natural weight loss, lower cholesterol, lower BP, elimination of heart-burn etc), it would be very interesting and probably more helpful to hear your successes, challenges, and aspirations.
+Studies find this brings better digestion, natural weight loss, lower cholesterol, lower BP, elimination of heart-burn etc, and numerous other health benefits.